JesseTG/melonds-ds/README.md

 # melonDS DS

 An enhanced remake of the [melonDS][melonds] [core][melonds-libretro] for [libretro][libretro]
-that prioritizes standalone parity, reliability, and a smooth user experience.
+that prioritizes standalone parity, reliability, and usability.

 # Getting melonDS DS